 How has your garden improved your life?

 I’ve always loved the outdoors and creating something from nothing, but it has really been put into perspective since bringing a little one into this world.
-Her curiosity and inquisitive nature is infectious.
+Her curiosity and inquisitive nature are infectious.
 The garden helps calm my mind, and she helps me stop and appreciate just how much time, effort, and love a garden takes and gives.

 Why would you encourage someone else to garden?